probcomp/Venturecxx/core-dev-style-guide.md

 - The test suite can be sliced by test/group in the usual way.

+- There is a test configuration for quickly checking for crashes (as opposed to poor inferences) in `crashes.cfg`; run it with `nosetests -c crashes.cfg`.

 - The test suite can be configured to go faster at the cost of giving less confidence by setting configuration parameters:
   `--tc=num_samples:5 --tc=num_transitions_per_sample:5`